SethLurie/graphene/docs/pages/docs/django/tutorial.md

 ## Creating GraphQL and GraphiQL views

 Unlike a RESTful API, there is only a single URL from which GraphQL is accessed.
-Requests to this URL are handled by Graphene's `GraphQLView` view.
+Requests to this URL are handled by grapheneold's `GraphQLView` view.

 Additionally, we'll add a URL for aforementioned GraphiQL, and for the Django admin interface (the latter can be useful for creating test data).